Infographics

 Social Support and Communication

-We don't have to face stress alone.
+Don’t face stress alone.
 Talking with family, friends, or community members can provide emotional support and helpful perspectives.

-• Share concerns with trusted people
+• Share concerns with people you trust

 • Participate in community or religious activities